squillero/microgp4/docs/CONTRIBUTING.md

 Please, contact directly Alberto or Giovanni:

 * If you enjoy playing with Python and Evolutionary Computation, and you are looking for a 6-month master thesis.
-Note: We are **always** looking for valuable students, even if there are no theses *officially* advertised.
+Note: We **always** welcome smart students, even when there are no theses officially advertised.
 * If you have a great idea, but you are not sure how to hack it.
 * If you feel like doing it.